 November through to March is the coldest months in Niagara Falls, when temperatures average between -6 and 4°C (21 and 39°F).
 It does snow during winter so make sure you pack a good coat, worn over layers of clothing, as well as a hat, gloves and scarf.

 Other Niagara Falls Attractions

 Apart from the Falls, the area is also home to upscale hotels, a modern casino, concerts and other nightlife, fine dining, golf courses and spas.
+When some people visit Niagara Falls, they prefer to spend all of their time at this attraction as the other activities can be done at another time.
+This could be a once in a lifetime opportunity.
+But if you really wanted to visit a casino whilst here, then why don’t you decide to play online casino games instead?
+Make sure you understand what the casino payment methods are first before gambling with your money.
+But there are plenty of other things to do once you’ve visited this famous attraction.
 Wine country is also down the road.
 For children, Niagara Falls offers Skylon Tower (an ultra-tall building), water parks inside hotels (such as the Waves Indoor Park at the Americana Resort), ferris wheels and child-friendly restaurants.
 There is also some educational attractions like the Butterfly Conservatory and Marineland.
 The Greg Frewin Theatre Magic Show also allows kids get photos with a tiger.

 RV Campgrounds at Niagara Falls